Schedule Revenue Over Time In Salesforce

 However, companies often create two further opportunities to represent income in years two and three.
-This, despite the fact that the deal is won, and no further sales effort need take place.
+That’s even though the deal is won, and no additional sales effort needs to take place.

 Pipeline reports and dashboard charts are inaccurate.
 Opportunity conversion rates are wrong.
 And salespeople waste time maintaining and updating spurious opportunities.

 Looking To Customize The App To Suit Your Business?